j450h1/udacity-data-scientist-nanodegree-project-1-write-a-data-science-blog-post/README.md

 - [ ] Perform necessary cleaning, analysis, and modeling.
 - [ ] Evaluate your results.
 - [ ] Share your insights with stakeholders.
-* Come up with blog title "What's in a name?"
+* Come up with blog title "What's in a name?
+If not X AE A-12, then what?"
 * Choose ordering of titles
 *
 - [ ] .gitignore credentials folder after project is marked so user will need to provide his/her own service account key and Google Cloud Platform project